VineetkumarPrajapati/Tip-Calculator/README.md

-# Tip-Calculato Very easy and small Project
+# Tip-Calculator Very easy and small Project
 print("Welcome to the tip calculator!") bill = float(input("What was the total bill? $"))
 tip = int(input("How much tip would you like to give?
 10, 12, or 15? "))